common name: Colorado potato beetle

 Introduction - Distribution - Description - Life Cycle - Hosts - Key to the Leptinotarsa spp. of Florida - Management - Selected References

-True "potato beetles" are members of the beetle genus Leptinotarsa, with more than 40 species throughout North and South America, including at least 10 species found north of Mexico.
-While most species north of Mexico are found in the southwestern U.S., two species are found either in the eastern states or throughout most of the U.S. (Arnett 2002).
-The most notable of these two is the Colorado potato beetle, Leptinotarsa decemlineata (Say), which is a serious pest of potatoes and other solanaceous plants.
+True potato beetles are members of the genus Leptinotarsa, with more than 40 species throughout North and South America, including at least 10 species found north of Mexico.
+While most species north of Mexico are found in the southwestern United States, two species are found either in the eastern states or throughout most of the United States (Arnett 2002).
+The more notable of these two is the Colorado potato beetle, Leptinotarsa decemlineata (Say), which is a serious pest of potatoes and other solanaceous plants.

 Figure 1.
 Colorado potato beetles, Leptinotarsa decemlineata (Say), feeding on foliage.
 Photograph by David Cappaert, Michigan State University, www.insectimages.org.

 The Colorado potato beetle was first discovered by Thomas Nuttal in 1811. and described in 1824 by Thomas Say from specimens collected in the Rocky Mountains on buffalo-bur, Solanum rostratum Ramur.
 The insect's association with the potato plant, Solanum tuberosum (L.), was not known until about 1859 when it began destroying potato crops about 100 miles west of Omaha, Nebraska.
 The insect began its rapid spread eastward, reaching the Atlantic Coast by 1874.